top of page

 • The shimmering water background found on this website represents Waiʻōhinu, a village and ahupuaʻa at the southernmost part of Kaʻu, Moku o Keawe (Island of Hawaiʻi).
 Waiʻōhinu means “shiny water” and is so named for the body fluids from slain warriors who battled anciently in this area and whose bodies fell into streams causing the surface of the water to shimmer in the sun and moonlight.
 Waiʻōhinu is the ancestral home of the founders of ʻAhahui Haʻakoa.

 • The symbols of ʻAhahui Haʻakoa featured on this website include a water pattern representing Waiʻōhinu (shiny water) and images of Kū, the ancient Hawaiian god of war, politics, fishing, and farming.
 The manifestation of Kū as a god of war is Kūkāʻilimoku.
-The most revered and feared feather image of Kūkāʻilimoku was held by Kalaniʻōpuʻu, aliʻi nui of Moku o Keawe, who lived in Kaʻu.
+One of the most revered and feared images of Kūkāʻilimoku was the feather image held by Kalaniʻōpuʻu, aliʻi nui of Moku o Keawe, who lived in Kaʻu.
 When Kalaniʻōpuʻu passed, he left his war god to Kamehameha the Great, which in part gave him the authority and mana to unite the Hawaiian Islands.
 The founders of ʻAhahui Haʻakoa are direct descendants (nine generations) to Kalaniʻōpuʻu.

 Definitions: